 In the past, with "slow" freezing methods, about half of the embryos did not successfully survive the cryopreservation-thawing process.
 With vitrification, the embryo survival rate is close to 100%.
 At Bay IVF, we use the vitrification method exclusively for embryo cryopreservation.

-If you have embryos intended for cryopreservation (IVF, Donor Egg IVF, Frozen Donor Egg IVF, Embryo Banking), they will typically be cultured to the blastocyst stage (day 5-7 embryos) and then vitrified.
+If you have embryos intended for cryopreservation, they will be cultured to the blastocyst stage (day 5-7 embryos) and then vitrified.

 Please use the following links for information about reproductive treatments at Bay IVF and to request a consultation.